hemant110800/AuthNotes/appSpecs.md

 - Each user can access only their own notes; no shared or collaborative note functionality is included.
 - The application is optimized for modern web browsers; legacy browser support is not guaranteed.

 All assumptions are documented to ensure transparency during technical evaluation.

 ### Project Setup

-Frontend and backend are maintained in separate directories
+- Frontend and backend are maintained in separate directories

-Each directory contains its own README.md with detailed setup instructions
+- Each directory contains its own README.md with detailed setup instructions

-Backend and frontend are deployed independently
+- Backend and frontend are deployed independently

-Tech Stack Summary
+### Tech Stack Summary

-Frontend
+#### Frontend

-React
+- React

-JavaScript
+- JavaScript

-Context API
+- Context API

-Axios
+- Axios

-Backend
+#### Backend

-Django
+- Django

-Django REST Framework
+- Django REST Framework

-JWT Authentication
+- JWT Authentication

-Database
+#### Database
 SQLite (development)

-Integrations & Tools
+#### Integrations & Tools

-JWT (Authentication)
+- JWT (Authentication)

-GitHub (Version Control)
+- GitHub (Version Control)

-Netlify (Frontend Deployment)
+- Netlify (Frontend Deployment)

-Render (Backend Deployment)
+- Render (Backend Deployment)

-Future Enhancements
+### Future Enhancements

-Migration to PostgreSQL for production environments
+- Migration to PostgreSQL for production environments

-Improved token handling (refresh token rotation)
+- Improved token handling (refresh token rotation)

-User profile management
+- User profile management

-Search and filtering for notes
+- Search and filtering for notes

-Tag-based note organization
+- Tag-based note organization

-Evaluation Focus
+### Evaluation Focus

 This project is designed to demonstrate:

-Secure authentication workflows
+- Secure authentication workflows

-User-specific data handling
+- User-specific data handling

-Full-stack application architecture
+- Full-stack application architecture

-Frontend–backend integration
+- Frontend–backend integration

-Deployment-ready development practices
+- Deployment-ready development practices

 Any additional assumptions or implementation trade-offs are documented in the respective README.md files.

-If you want next, I can:

-Align AuthNotes README + AppSpec perfectly

-Create a DecisionHistory.md for AuthNotes

-Simplify this for assignment submission

-Make a combined portfolio-ready summary

 Just tell me 👍